 Estimated rent payments for the NJ Lease Agreement are \$1.2 million per annum, payable in monthly installments, depending upon the nature of the leased space, and subject to annual base rent increases of 3%.
 The total commitment under the lease is estimated to be approximately \$29.3 million over the 15-year term of the lease.
-The Company paid a cash security deposit of \$0.3 million to the landlord in connection with the NJ Lease Agreement which has been reflected in deposits in the consolidated balance sheets as of March 31, 2023 and December 31, 2022.
+The Company paid a cash security deposit of \$0.3 million to the landlord in connection with the NJ Lease Agreement which has been reflected as part of deposits in the consolidated balance sheets as of September 30, 2023 and December 31, 2022.